spryker/spryker-docs/docs/cloud/dev/spryker-cloud-commerce-os/performance-testing-in-staging-enivronments.md

 Customer data can be generated from existing product data for use with the load-testing tool.
 Within **/load-test-tool-dir/tests/_data**, you will find `customer.csv` which stores the necessary fields for each user (email, password, auth_token, first_name, and last_name).
 Most of this information can be parsed directly from the existing data of your cloud-hosted environment.
 There are a number of caveats which come with generating this customer data:

 - To generate information for `auth_token`, a separate Glue call is required.
-- Passwords are encrypted in the database, while the load-testing tool requires a password to use in plain-test.
+- Passwords are encrypted in the database, while the load-testing tool requires a password to use in plain-text.

 Because of these aforementioned issues, it is recommended that you create the test users you need first through the Zed or Backoffice interface.
 For help with creating users, please refer to [Managing customers](/docs/scos/user/back-office-user-guides/202009.0/customer/customer-customer-access-customer-groups/managing-customers.html).